Why Bruins' Bounce-Back Win Against Lowly Senators Was Big For Boston

 The Bruins picked up a much-needed two points Saturday afternoon with a shutout win against the Senators, and it proved to be a big victory.

 Ottawa may have just 16 wins on the season, and, theoretically, a team like Boston should beat the Sens.
-But the B’s are without two of their top-line players in Patrice Bergeron (head laceration) and Brad Marchand (suspended), defenseman Matt Grzelcyk (upper-body) and just got molly whopped by the Carolina Hurricanes on Thursday night.
+But the B’s are without two of their top-line players in Patrice Bergeron (head laceration) and Brad Marchand (suspended) along with defenseman Matt Grzelcyk (upper-body) and just got molly whopped by the Carolina Hurricanes on Thursday night.

 As it stands, the Bruins sit fourth in the Atlantic Division, are six points behind the third-place Toronto Maple Leafs and seven points ahead of the fifth-place Detroit Red Wings.
 A loss Saturday would have had the B’s just five points ahead of Detroit and eight points behind Toronto.